 Here are our picks for the best options on the market today.

 Best smart smoke detector

 The Nest Protect is one of the most mature smart smoke alarms on the market, and it’s a no-brainer of a choice if you want one of the most sophisticated and reliable smart smoke detectors out there.
 Alarms are varied, integrated lighting is color-coded based on the type of threat, and the product includes helpful voice alerts when activated.
 In testing, our phone was alerted almost immediately, and the app couldn’t be simpler to master.
-If you have additional Nest gear at home—such as a Nest thermostat—things get even savvier, as you can configure the Protect to shut off your ventilation system if it detects smoke, a potential life saver.
+If you have additional Nest gear at home—such as a Nest thermostat—things get even sophisticated, as you can configure the Protect to shut off your ventilation system if it detects smoke.
+That’s a potential life saver all by itself.

 At $119, the Nest Protect isn’t cheap, but pricier options are out there.
 In this case, though, the outlay is worth it.

 The X-Sense XS01-WT isn’t nearly as smart as the much more sophisticated Nest Protect—it won’t warn you of dangerous levels of carbon monoxide in your home, and you can’t interconnect multiple units so that when one sounds off, they’ll all sound off—but its $40 list price makes it a compelling home-safety value.

 What you should know about smart smoke detectors

 For the most part, smart smoke alarms tend to work almost identically.
 The device installs on the ceiling or high on the wall (typically replacing an old-school smoke alarm in the same location), either using batteries or in-wall power.
 Most of the smart smoke alarms we evaluated are available in either format and cost the same.
 When shopping, pay close attention so you don’t end up with the wrong type.